4site-interactive-studios/wordle-for-good/README.md

 - `text-color` - The text color of the game.
 If not specified, we will use `#333333`.
 - `tile-border-color` - The border color of the tiles.
 If not specified, we will use `#888888`.
 - `tile-bg-color` - The background color of the tiles.
 If not specified, we will use `#ffffff`.
+- `tile-bg-wrong-color` - The background color of the tiles when the user selects the wrong tile.
+If not specified, we will use `#39393c`.
+- `tile-bg-wrong-location-color` - The background color of the tiles when the user selects the right letter at the wrong location.
+If not specified, we will use `#b59f3b`.
+- `tile-bg-correct-color` - The background color of the tiles when the user selects the right letter at the right location.
+If not specified, we will use `#538d4e`.
 - `tile-text-color` - The text color of the tiles.
 If not specified, we will use `#333333`.
 - `key-bg-color` - The background color of the keyboard keys.
 If not specified, we will use `#818283`.
 - `key-text-color` - The text color of the keyboard keys.
 If not specified, we will use `#ffffff`.